DitroniX/WREN-Recliner-Linear-Motor-Controller-IoT-Home-Automation/README.md

  - Increased on-board Voltage Power Supply to facilitate up to 52V Linear Motors.

 ## Origins

+The original **WREN**, launched back in 2020, was ESP8266 based and is in use around the World.

+A national furniture store was also looking at the **WREN** with a view to adding the much needed Home Automation to i's Electric Recliners and Home Cinema Chairs.
+This concept faded with the company's administration, back in 2020.

+In 2021, the **WREN** 12S was released, which included an upgraded hardware electronic safety lockout and new board layout for fitting into the enclosure.

+The **WREN** project was updated to an ESP32 but this stayed in R&D, whilst awaiting the new ESP32-C5, with the much anticipated dual band 2.4 GHz and 5 GHz Wi-Fi.
+In addition, RS485 integration would allow multiple **WREN**'s to directly communicate in installations like Home Cinemas, so offering a great user experience.  **Welcome to WREN C5.**

 Original WREN 12S SDK V2